edespino/cloudberry-site/versioned_docs/version-2.x/sys-utilities/gpssh.md

 **`-s`**

 Optional.
-If specified, before running any commands on the target host, `gpssh` sources the file `cloudberry-env.sh` in the directory specified by the `$GPHOME` environment variable.
+If specified, before running any commands on the target host, `gpssh` sources the file `greenplum_path.sh` in the directory specified by the `$GPHOME` environment variable.

 This option is valid for both interactive mode and single command mode.